Visa policy of Kuwait: Visa on arrival/eVisa

+E-visa

+Nationals of most countries who hold a valid visa or residence permit from the United States, the Schengen Area, or the United Kingdom are eligible to apply for a simplified Kuwait e-Visa.
+The supporting document (visa or residence permit) must be valid for at least 6 months at the time of application.

+The Kuwait e-Visa may be issued as a single or multiple-entry visa, with each stay allowed for a maximum of 30 days.
+The e-Visa itself can be valid for up to 1 year, depending on the applicant's eligibility and the type of visa issued.

+Admission Refused

 Israel

-Israeli nationals are banned from entering and transiting in Kuwait.
+Nationals of Israel (including dual citizens traveling on another country's passport) are banned from entering and transiting in Kuwait.
+Kuwait also refuses entry to any passport with evidence of travel to Israel.

+Ethiopia

+Previously, nationals of Ethiopia were also refused entry and transit until 2018.

 Regulations

 In recent decades, Kuwait has enacted certain measures to regulate the issuance of new visas for foreign labor.
-For instance, workers from Georgia and Morocco are subject to heightened scrutiny when applying for entry visas, and an outright ban was imposed on the entry of domestic workers from Guinea-Bissau and Vietnam.
+For instance, workers from Georgia are subject to heightened security when applying for entry visas, and an outright ban was imposed on the entry of domestic workers from Guinea-Bissau and Vietnam.
 Workers from Bangladesh and Pakistan are also scrutinized when applying for new visas.
+Scrutiny also includes their medical tests from GAMCA/WAFID approved medical centers.
+GAMCA medical fit report declares the applicant is fit to travel.
+So its a must to attach that medical test report with visa application.
 In April 2019, Kuwait added Ethiopia, Burkina Faso, Bhutan, Guinea and Guinea-Bissau to the list of restricted countries.
 According to Migrant Rights, the visa restrictions are put in place mainly due to the fact that these countries lack embassies and labour corporations in Kuwait.
 A visa restriction on nationals of Ethiopia was lifted in 2018.

-After President of the United States Donald Trump's Executive Order 13769, which banned the entry of nationals from Afghanistan, Sudan, Pakistan, Iraq, Somalia, Libya, Syria, and Yemen into the United States, several Western news sites published stories claiming a similar visa ban in Kuwait.
-The Kuwaiti Ministry of Foreign Affairs denied that they currently ban nationals from those countries from entering Kuwait.

-From 31 January 2020, Kuwait has temporarily banned the admission to all China ordinary passport holders, including Hong Kong SAR passport holders, because of the severe spreading of SARS-CoV-2 in China.
-Citizens of other countries who have entered China and Hong Kong in the last 2 weeks are also refused entry.